kevint4890/brag-bot/WAF-IP-MANAGEMENT.md

 # WAF IP Management - Integrated with npm

 Automatic IP allowlist management for AWS WAF, seamlessly integrated into your development workflow.
-No more manual commands - just use `npm start` and your IP is automatically added to the WAF allowlist!
+No more manual commands - just use `npm run start` and your IP is automatically added to the WAF allowlist!

 ## 🚀 How It Works